 Adaptive riding utilizes on- and off-horse activities to positively contribute to the cognitive, physical, and emotional well-being of individuals with special needs.

 Horseback-riding and horsemanship activities provide students with physical and cognitive challenges, encouraging improvements in:

 - Flexibility, balance, and muscle strength

 - Ability to follow multi-step directions

-In addition to the quantitative outcomes achieved by adaptive riding, there are recreational benefits incapable of being measured.
-Horseback-riding often improves a student’s quality of life by providing them with an opportunity to bond with their horse, instructor, side walkers and peers.
+In addition to the quantitative outcomes achieved by adaptive riding, there are immeasurable recreational benefits.
+Horseback-riding often improves a student’s quality of life by providing them with an opportunity to bond with their horse, instructor, side walkers, and peers.
 For students with limited mobility or difficulty connecting with others, adaptive riding offers a chance to participate in a sport and connect with others via a shared interest/activity.